LasseD/buildinginstructions.js/README.md

 ## How To Install Locally

-After copying the files in this repository, you can view sample_view.htm for how to set up a render.
+After copying the files in this repository, you can view:

+sample_view.htm for how to set up a render.
 This sample is less than 100 lines and provides a good starting point that is easy to grasp.

-See sample_instructions.htm for how to set up building instructions, including options for personalization.
+sample_instructions.htm for how to set up building instructions, including options for personalization.
 This is a very involved sample file reflecting the instructions on BrickHub.org.

+sample_editing.htm is similar to sample_instructions.htm, but allows you to edit the shown model (change steps, rotations, color, remove parts, etc.)

+sample_partslist.htm demonstrates how to display parts lists.
+The example has two modes (list and grid) with additional part information when in list view and clicking small images result in larger previews with additional information.
+This example follows how parts lists are displayed on BrickHub.org.

+sample_part.htm provides a break down of a single part.
+Points highlight where lines, triangles and quads are positioned.
+This can be used to inspect new or existing LDraw parts.

+sample_functions.htm is currently under development.
+It will demonstrate how to perform operations on LDraw models, such as changing all parts of a certain color.

 If you want to view additional models, then add the necessary LDraw files directly to the 'ldraw_parts' directory.
 Downloaded files from [the LDraw parts library](http://www.ldraw.org/parts/latest-parts.html) should thus result in a file structure as follows: